10 Best Rio de Janeiro Brazil Travel Guides

 Buying Guide

 Choosing among the best Rio de Janeiro Brazil travel guides starts with an honest look at how you actually travel.
-A backpacker moving through hostels in Lapa has different needs than a couple planning a luxury stay in Ipanema, and a family visiting Christ the Redeemer and Sugarloaf Mountain needs different logistics than a solo hiker heading to Floresta da Tijuca.
+A backpacker moving through hostels in Lapa has different needs than a couple planning a luxury stay in Ipanema, and a family visiting Christ the Redeemer and Sugarloaf Mountain has different logistics than a solo hiker heading into Floresta da Tijuca.
 Use the sections below to match format, depth, and durability to your trip.

 Comprehensive paperbacks are the workhorses.
-They usually run several hundred pages, include extensive neighborhood maps, and cover dining, lodging, and transport in granular detail.
-If you are staying for a week or more, or if you want one book that eliminates the need for constant phone use, a full-size guide is worth the extra grams in your daypack.
+They usually run several hundred pages, include neighborhood maps, and cover dining, lodging, and transport in granular detail.
+If you are staying for a week or more, or if you want one book that reduces the need for constant phone use, a full-size guide is worth the extra grams in your daypack.

 Feature Tradeoffs: Maps vs. Narrative vs. Lists